aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Igcolmove.md

 # Igcolmove

-Ignore all collision with the player to a specific [Entity](../../../Data%20format/Entity.md) during this SetText call in [Dialogue mode](../../Dialogue%20mode.md).
+Ignore all collision with the player to a specific [Entity data](../../../TextAsset%20Data/Entity%20data.md) during this SetText call in [Dialogue mode](../../Dialogue%20mode.md).

 ## Syntax